Why a Father Should Choose His Son's Preschool

 While some preschools provide a mere 15 minutes of outside time (which is not nearly enough), the more enlightened boy-friendly ones offer it as an option throughout the day.
 At “forest schools,” which are hugely popular in some countries and are gaining fans here, kids spend the entire school day in nature, playing and exploring.

 The benefits of outdoor play include the following:

 it promotes self-confidence as youngsters build new physical skills

 it promotes social skills: communication, cooperation, and team work

 it increases attention spans

-5. Opportunity to Choose Their Own Activities and Make Their Own Decisions
+5. Ample Opportunities for Kids to Choose Their Own Activities

-My middle-aged husband still laments how he was forced to do art projects in preschool and how he hated them.
-In his memories, he'd be fully engaged in an activity with his buddies—making tunnels in the sandbox, building blocks on the rug, or pretending to be chefs in the play kitchen—when his teacher would call him over to do a finger painting or make a potato print.
-His felt defeated because he couldn't make his own choices and do what truly lit his fire.
+My middle-aged husband still laments how he was forced to do craft projects in preschool and how it made him hate art for years.
+He'd be fully engaged in an activity with his buddies—making tunnels in the sandbox, building blocks on the rug, or pretending to be chefs in the play kitchen—when his teacher would call him over to make a crocodile out of an egg carton or an owl from a pinecone.
+He felt defeated when he couldn't make his own choices and do what truly lit his fire.

 As a former preschool and kindergarten teacher, I can't say enough wonderful things about this book.
 We need Nancy Carlsson-Paige as a voice of reason, advocating for our youngest learners.
 Too many experts in early childhood education have gotten silenced in our country's push for academic rigor.
 Nancy does a fantastic job of explaining why kids need more imaginative play and down-time and fewer teacher-directed lessons.
 I highly recommend this book for parents looking for the right preschool.